Fizz909/Fizz909/README.md

 <h1 align="left">Hi Welcome to my GitHub 🤡 </h1>

-<p align="left">Olá, me chamo Fizz909, sou desenvolvedor fullstack júnior freelancer.
-Tenho conhecimento em JavaScript, Python, PHP, HTML, CSS, React e C++.
-Possuo boas habilidades de comunicação e já trabalhei em equipe.
-Em meu portfólio, apresento sites e bots que desenvolvi, além do meu próprio projeto publicado chamado ClownBoo.</p>
+<p align="left">Hi, my name is Fizz909, and I'm a freelance junior full-stack developer.
+I'm proficient in JavaScript, Python, PHP, HTML, CSS, React, and C++.
+I have strong communication skills and have worked in teams.
+My portfolio includes websites and bots I've developed, as well as my own published project, ClownBoo.</p>

 ##